Last updated

 - Public Contact Unit Staff

-Additionally, Veterans Health Education Coordinators (VHECs) from facilities in Albuquerque, NM, Boise, ID, San Francisco, CA, Tampa, FL, and Tucson, AZ, all assisted in testing.
+Additionally, Veterans Health Education Coordinators (VHECs) from facilities in Albuquerque, NM, Boise, ID, San Francisco, CA, Tampa, FL, and Tucson, AZ, assisted in testing.

 VEO and PCL worked to catalogue and synthesize feedback from testing, which was grouped according to major categories of Desirability, Feasibility, Viability, and Usability.
 Some responses are listed below: